 Closing date for application forms

-Your child’s primary school will have told you the date they needed you to return your child’s Transfer form.
-Transfer forms were due back to the Education Authority by Wednesday 6 February 2019.
+Your child’s primary school will tell you the date it needs you to return your child’s Transfer form.

 Processing applications for post-primary school places

-Schools process the Transfer applications between February and May 2019.
+Schools will process the Transfer applications between February and May 2020.
 During that time the Education Authority will pass your child’s Transfer application to your first preference post-primary school.
 The school applies their admissions criteria to the information on your child’s application.